In Haiti, many journalists work for an income below the minimum wage threshold set by the state. A situation which weakens their profession

 As a result, it is generally accepted that the minimum monthly salary for a journalist is 16,500 gourdes.
 According to the Superior Wages Council, this sum must constitute the minimum salary for any job in “sector A”, which includes the media.

 Amounts below the minimum wage

 21 of the 30 media outlets listed offer salaries below the limit set by law with regards to journalists.
 Two of these media outlets do not pay their journalists.
-According to the latter, the owners of these institutions irregularly distribute insignificant and random amounts to their employees.
+According to the latter, the owners of these institutions irregularly distribute trivial, random amounts to their employees.